 Unlike countries such as Costa Rica, English isn’t widely spoken.
 Even people in the tourism companies don’t speak English which can make things challenging to say the least.

-Before you go, you should try to learn the basics, like booking tickets, ordering food and drink, and just casual greetings.
+Before you go, you should try to learn the basics: like booking tickets, ordering food and drink, and just casual greetings and farewells.

 3. Colombians Are Very Helpful

 Overall the people in Colombia are very friendly and want to help.
 Obviously, you do get some rotten eggs, but you can usually spot these people a mile off.